 This is when my midwife suggested I go to the bathroom.
 So I handed Bear to Michael, and he smiled ear to ear to hold his second son.
 My midwife helped me to the bathroom.
 I walked pretty well on my own, much easier than after my epidural with Jack.
 However, unlike Jack’s birth, I was not numb down there this time.
 Sitting on the toilet hurt, everything was so swollen I couldn’t pee, and even the water from the peri bottle hurt.

 Then I went back to the bed and my midwife did the newborn procedures.
 Checked him over, tested his oxygen levels and weighed him.
 I expected to hear 6 lbs or under, considering he was technically a preemie.
 But nope!
 He was 7 lbs 9 oz, only a pound smaller than Jack!
 My midwife concluded my due date had to be off, he was absolutely not a 36 weeker.
 She thinks he is closer to a 38.5 weeker.
-But he was so frail.
-Like, even the midwife was nervous about handling him too much.
-He did not act like he was full term baby, so who knows.
-He was healthy and didn’t need to go to the NICU.

 Then my midwife handed us off to the postpartum midwife.
 The birthing center includes food delivery service, so we ordered from my favorite restaurant, Veggie Grill.
 One of the biggest acid reflux and nausea triggers this pregnancy was leafy greens.
 Do you know how much that sucks for a vegan?
 So when my Crispy Chickin’ Plate came, I dove into my steamed kale.
 It was amazing to eat without pain.
 I devoured everything and had no regrets.
 Best postpartum meal ever.